dkadrios/zendrum-stompbox-client/README.md

 Hot reloading is enabled by default when the application is running in development mode (`yarn start`).

-## Routing
-`react-router` is available for use, however currently the app only supports the single route `./`

 ## Testing
 To add a unit test, create a `.test.js` file anywhere inside of `__tests__`.
 To run the tests and also generate the coverage report, use: